You probably only notice your mucus when you're sick. But there's more to mucus than what you feel when you have a cold or the flu.

 It's a moist film that helps keeps your nose from drying out.

 Mucus also helps shield your lungs from dust, bacteria, exhaust fumes, cigarette smoke, viruses, and other intruders.

 "When we're healthy, we don't even know it's there," says Jayakar Nayak, MD, PhD.
-He is an ear, nose, and throat specialist who studies mucus at Stanford Hospital and Clinics in Palo Alto, Calif.
+He is an ear, nose, and throat specialist who studies mucus at Stanford University Medical Center in Stanford, CA.

 But when you're sick, it's a different story.

 “If threatened by cold or flu, [mucus] helps us fight viruses and ward off infections,” says Sandra Kemmerly, MD.
 She is an infectious diseases specialist at Ochsner Medical Center in New Orleans.

 When you get sick, your mucus eventually starts to thicken.
 It becomes harder to clear and tends to pool.
 “That makes us miserable,” Nayak says.

 Your mucus can also change color when you're sick.
 Green mucus is a sign that your body’s immune system is at work.
 The color comes from a type of infection-fighting white blood cell.